November 4, 2025, Statewide Special Election

 (2/3 Vote Needed to Pass)

-- Information about Measure I (question, supporters/opponents, impartial analysis, arguments, full text) is available in English (PDF) and in Spanish (PDF).
+Information about Measure I (question, supporters/opponents, impartial analysis, arguments, full text) was available in English (PDF) and in Spanish (PDF).

 Local Election Links